secretgraph/secretgraph/README.md

 ## Share url

-The share url for clusters is a stub with only name and description as json ob.
+### Content:

+link of content object joined with url.
+Get parameter token are added.
+The resulting url is usable in webbrowers.
-Via X-GRAPHQL-PATH response header the path to the graphql interface can be found
+Via X-GRAPHQL-PATH response header the path to the graphql interface can be found.

+Optionally an item GET parameter can be added to provide a hint for the client

+### Cluster:

+graphql url.
+Get parameter token are added.
+If it should resolve to a specific cluster either use the tokens or add an extra get parameter hint item which must be parsed by clients

+### Auth (Cluster/Content):

+The item get parameter is mandatory.

 # TODO